ucrcsedept/course-support/learning_modules/vscode/first-program/README.md

 Let's break down what this command is: `g++` is the compiler that we use for C++ source code. `main.cpp` is simply the path/name of the target source code file we want to compile.

 > Note: The shell that we are using is called Bash.
 A useful feature of a lot of shells is that they support autocomplete.
-For example, you can type ```g++ example/m``` and press the Tab key, and it will autocomplete the name to ```example/main.cpp```.
+For example, you can type ```g++ m``` and press the Tab key, and it will autocomplete the name to ```main.cpp```.
 This will be useful for when you have longer file names.

 Now, if your program has no errors and compiles, there should be no input in your console, and just be awaiting your next input.
 If your program wasn't able to compile, you would see all your error messages here.
 You should see that there's a new file in your directory called `a.out`.
 This is your executable!
 In order to run it, type and run this following command.